Lyon-Ynov-Campus/YTrack/subjects/groupie-tracker/piste-noire/README.md

-# Piste noire - Groupie-Tracker
+# Black track - Groupie-Tracker

 ### Objective

-This is the Groupie-Tracker project's black run subject.
+This is the Groupie-Tracker project's black track subject.
 This is a more difficult one than the basic subject.
 Please note, that you must have done the entire basic subject.
-The goal of this black run is to challenge you.
+The goal of this black track is to challenge you.
 <br>

 ### Restrictions